Concepts of Attachment Theory

 Internal Working Models

-Bowlby explained that by creating memories and templates of how relationships work, we develop ‘Internal Working Models’ to make predictions about future experiences based on what has happened in the past (Golding, 2008).
 For example, if a caregiver consistently responds to their child’s needs, it will help the child develop a model of how people can be trusted and reliable to meet their needs.
-Conversely, if someone did not receive emotional warmth and affection from their caregiver(s) when they were a child, they might grow up to believe that they are not worthy of love or affection.
+Conversely, if children do not receive emotional warmth and affection from their caregiver(s), they may grow up to believe they are not worthy of receiving love or affection.

-"Life is best organised as a series of daring adventures from a secure base"
+"Life is best organised as a series of daring adventures from a Secure Base."

 John Bowlby